-Based on surveys to employers, both internally and externally, new training courses will include Conversational Spanish for Concessions Division staff and Management training in the areas of communication, coaching, and interviewing for Duty Free Shops (DFS).
-The Conversational Spanish course officially started on September 8th, with a class of about 20 LAWA students.
+Based on surveys to employers, both internally and externally, new training courses, including Conversational Spanish for Concessions Division staff and Management training in the areas of communication, coaching, and interviewing took place last year.
+The conversational Spanish course officially started on September 8, 2010 with a class of about 20 LAWA students and continued throughout 2011, training more than 80 individuals with several classes throughout the year in beginning and intermediate Spanish.